iridium-browser/iridium-browser-windows/README.md

 ## Build installer

-To compile the code and build a new installer, you can use one of the provisioning scripts:
+To build a new installer, you can use one of the provisioning scripts:

     host$ vagrant ssh
-    guest$ c:\vagrant\scripts\windows\100_compile_release.cmd
+    guest$ c:\vagrant\scripts\windows\110_build_msi_installer.cmd

+## Code signing

+During the build process of the MSI installer, the included files (and the installer itself) can optionally be signed.

+To enable this, put your codesigning certificate as `codesign-certificate.spc` and your private key as `codesign-key.pvk` in the vagrant root folder (next to the `Vagrantfile`).

 ## Troubleshooting